-- 2. The exceptions to the above are Thanksgiving Week, Christmas Week, New Year's Week, July 4th Week, Spring Break Week, and Winter Break Week.
+- 2. The exceptions to the above are Thanksgiving Week, Week prior to Christmas, Christmas Week, New Year's Week, July 4th Week, Spring Break Week, and Winter Break Week.
 Seniority will not be taken into consideration if the same week is requested for two consecutive years. - 3.
 Vacation requests or requests for days off received after the dates specified above will be granted on a first come first served basis as staffing permits. - 4.
 When a vacation request includes a weekend that the employee normally works, it is preferred that the employee swap weekends with another employee.
 In this way, no employee will have to work more than 26 weekends in any given year.
 If an employee does not or cannot work out a swap, and the employee is granted the extra weekend off, that employee will be placed in a pool to cover another employee's weekend should the need arise. - 5.
-Once a year staff may request a vacation of any duration prior to the normal period that requests are due and can expect to receive a reply within two weeks of the request. - 6.
+Once a year staff may request a vacation of any duration prior to the normal period that requests are due and can expect to receive a reply within two weeks of the request.
+If said request is approved, the employee will not be eligible to use this process the following two years. - 6.
 It is the responsibility of the employee to use annual days and holidays in a timely manner so as to avoid exceeding the maximum number of banked vacation days allowed by that employee's contract.
-Failure to do so may result in forfeiture of accrued annual time. - 7.
-Staff who have exceeded maximum vacation accrual and will lose days will not be given special consideration if they have not requested time as stipulated in paragraph (1) of this section.
+Failure to do so may result in forfeiture of accrued annual time. - Staff who have exceeded maximum vacation accrual and will lose days will not be given special consideration if they have not requested time as stipulated in paragraph (1) of this section. - Summer (May Sept) requests must include a note of which week may be a preference.
+The schedule-maker will try to maximize approvals based on seniority and preference for the first week requested.
+Second week of requests will be acted upon based on seniority after the first pass through of the staff requests.
+Page 17 of 100